 \section{Skyrmion-vortex Pairing from duality}

-In this work our system of choice is a 2d system hosting both S-wave superconducting and ferromagnetic order which coexist and interact with each other.
-This system represents a 2d ferromagnetic superconductor thin film.
-An effective theory for such a system can be expressed by the following Lagrangian
+In this work, our system of choice is a two dimensional ferromagnetic superconductor thin film hosting both s-wave superconducting and ferromagnetic order, which coexist and interact with each other.
+An effective theory for such a system can be expressed by the following Lagrangian { }

-The first part of the total Lagrangian expresses the phase fluctuation of the superconducting order parameter~\cite{Lee:1991jt} keeping the amplitude fixed ($\Phi= e^{i\chi}$) while second part expresses the spin fluctuation of the ferromagnet~\cite{PhysRevLett.75.3509}.
-The last part $\mathcal{L}_I$ expresses an interaction between the two coexisting phases.
-The angles $\theta,\phi$ defines the components of the unit spin field $\hat{n}\, (\sin\theta \cos\phi,\, \sin\theta \sin\phi,\, \cos\theta)$ which describes the spin coherent states on the Bloch sphere in the spin space.
-As the non-linear sigma model is invariant under infinetesimal global SO(3) rotation of the spin field $\hat{n}$, this new interaction should also obey this symmetry.
-It can indeed be shown to be true as follows.
-Under a global SO(3) rotation the spin field changes as $\theta\rightarrow \theta + \delta\theta,\quad \phi\rightarrow \phi + \delta\phi$.
-This changes the interaction term as